rhildred/SimpleDjangoTestExamples/README.md

     Output the radius and height as they were input Output the volume of the cylinder

-*Note: You will need to test for non-numeric input
+*Note: You will need to test for non-numeric input as a test to fail case

 ##### Sample Output